Definitions

 Disparate Treatment: When a person is treated differently than others who were similarly situated based on a protected characteristic and is denied a benefit under FAU’s educational program or activities or a benefit of employment.
 Disparate treatment on the basis of a class not protected by federal, state or local law shall not constitute discrimination or harassment if such disparate treatment is required by federal or state law.

-Educational Program or Activity: Location, events, or circumstances where the University exercised substantial control over both the Respondent and the context in which the allegations occurred, including but not limited to any building owned or controlled by a student organization that is officially recognized by the University.
+Educational Program or Activity: Location, events, or circumstances where the University exercised substantial control over both the Respondent and the context in which the Prohibited conduct occurs.
+This may include, but is not limited to, conduct that occurs in one of the following:

-Formal Complaint: A complaint that has been signed by a Complainant or by the Title IX Coordinator alleging harassment or discrimination based on a protected class or retaliation based on a protected activity against a Respondent and requesting that OEI investigate the allegation.
+Formal Complaint: A complaint that has been signed by a Complainant or by the OCR9 ED alleging Prohibited Conduct against a Respondent and requesting OCR9 investigate the allegation.
 A Formal Complaint is required for investigations in Title IX Matters.

 Hostile Environment Harassment: Unwelcome verbal and/or physical conduct based on a person’s protected class that: is severe or pervasive and has the purpose or effect of: (a) creating an objectively intimidating, hostile or offensive work or educational environment; (b) unreasonably interfering with an individual’s work or learning performance; or (c) otherwise unreasonably adversely affects an individual’s employment or educational opportunities.
 Examples could include making comments (“humorous” or “non-humorous”) based on a protected characteristic, objectionable epithets/slurs, threatened or actual physical harm or abuse, the display of hostile symbols/objects, and other intimidating or insulting conduct directed against the individual because of their membership in a protected class.

-Investigator: The person or persons charged by OEI with gathering facts about an alleged violation of this policy, assessing relevance and credibility, synthesizing the evidence, and compiling information into an investigative report.
+Investigator: The person or persons charged by OCR9 with gathering facts about an alleged violation of this policy, assessing relevance and credibility, synthesizing the evidence, and compiling information into an investigative report.

 Parties: Complainant and Respondent.
 Witnesses are not parties.